soos3d/connectkit-fantom-demo/README.md

 yarn dev
 ```

+## What is Fuse

+Fuse is a decentralized blockchain platform designed to make everyday payments and decentralized finance (DeFi) accessible to mainstream users.
+It offers fast, low-cost transactions and a user-friendly infrastructure for creating and managing token-based economies.

+Optimized for mobile applications, Fuse helps traditional finance integrate into blockchain technology, making it ideal for developers building payment-focused dApps and micro-economies.

 ## Build with Particle Connect (from scratch)

 To get started with Particle Connect in your application, follow these steps: